-Libreture is a service that provides online e-book storage to its subscribers for a monthly fee.
+Libreture is a service that provides online e-book storage.
 Libreture subscribers can keep their book collection private or choose to display information about their book collection publicly.
 Publicly visible collections are available for anyone to view by visiting the Libreture website, and for search engines to index.

 For more information about the service Libreture provides, visit the home page.